simonecorsi/awesome/README.md

 *   [yangshun/lago](https://github.com/yangshun/lago) - 📕 Data Structures and Algorithms library in TypeScript

-*   [markmap/markmap](https://github.com/markmap/markmap) - Visualize your Markdown as mindmaps with Markmap.
+*   [markmap/markmap](https://github.com/markmap/markmap) - Build mindmaps with plain text

 *   [scalarhq/videotranscode.space](https://github.com/scalarhq/videotranscode.space) - A video transcoder and converter built using Web Assembly and FFMPEG to transcode and convert videos right in your browser while protecting your privacy